yiphei/yif-AI/deep_sight_transformer/README.md

 In the canonical decoder-encoder model, the loss function is evaluated over the decoder's output (itself being a function of the encoder's output).
 In this implementation, a new loss over the encoder output is introduced, in addition to the regular (decoder) loss.

-We know that in a encoder-decoder transformer, there is a more distinct separation between understanding and prediction.
+In a encoder-decoder transformer, there is a distinct separation between understanding and prediction.
 The encoder focuses more on understanding, and the decoder more on prediction.
-We can exploit this separation to induce the encoder to not just understand the existing context but also future context.
+This separation is convenient because it allows us to introduce inductive bias to one without drastically affecting the other.
+In our case, it is easier to introduce inductive bias to the encoder than decoder.
+We ask the encoder to not just understand the existing context but also future context.
 In other words, instead of each latent representation $h_t$ representing the entire context from $t$ to $1$, we can extend the representation to include tokens from $t$ to $t+n$.

 ## Results